Boeing C-32: Operational history

 The C-32As are operated by the 1st Airlift Squadron of the 89th Airlift Wing.
 They are available for use by the vice-president (using call sign Air Force Two), the first lady, and members of the cabinet and Congress (using SAM callsigns).

-The aircraft also occasionally serves as Air Force One in place of the larger VC-25A when the president is traveling to domestic destinations that cannot accommodate the larger Boeing 747-derived presidential plane or if the latter is simply unavailable, or, as in President Joe Biden's February 2023 trip to Ukraine, to throw off would-be threats.
+The aircraft also occasionally serves as Air Force One in place of the larger VC-25A when the president is traveling to domestic destinations that cannot accommodate the larger Boeing 747-derived presidential plane or if the latter is simply unavailable, or, as in President Joe Biden's February 2023 trip to Ukraine and President Donald Trump's July 2026 trip to Turkey, to throw off would-be threats.